CAS & HARVARD

 Dr. George Church

-George Church is a member of the CAS Advisory Board.
+George Church is a member of the From Fauna Advisory Board.
 He is an American geneticist, molecular engineer, and chemist, widely recognized for his innovative contributions to genomic science and his many pioneering contributions to chemistry and biomedicine.
 In 1984, he developed the first direct genomic sequencing method, which resulted in the first genome sequence.
 He helped initiate the Human Genome Project in 1984 and the Personal Genome Project in 2005.

 Church is the Robert Winthrop Professor of Genetics at Harvard Medical School, Professor of Health Sciences and Technology at Harvard and MIT, and a founding member of the Wyss Institute for Biologically Inspired Engineering.
 He is Director of the U.S. Department of Energy Technology Center and Director of the National Institutes of Health Center of Excellence in Genomic Science.
 He has received numerous awards including Time’s “100 Most Influential People in the World Today”, the 2011 Bower Award, Prize for Achievement in Science from the Franklin Institute, as well as election to the National Academy of Sciences and Engineering.